finbourne/lusid-sdk-python/sdk/docs/InstrumentEventTypesApi.md

 # **list_transaction_templates**
 > PagedResourceListOfTransactionTemplate list_transaction_templates(as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by)

-[EXPERIMENTAL] ListTransactionTemplates: List Transaction Templates
+[EARLY ACCESS] ListTransactionTemplates: List Transaction Templates

 Lists all Transaction Templates.